 Learned embeddings are widely used to obtain concise data representation and enable transfer learning between different data sets and tasks.
-In this paper, we present Silhouette, our approach that leverages publicly-available performance data sets to learn CPU embeddings.
-We show how these embeddings enable transfer learning between data sets of different types and sizes.
-Each of these scenarios leads to an improvement in accuracy for the target data set.
+In this paper, we present our approach Silhouette, that leverages publicly-available CPU performance data sets to learn CPU performance embeddings.
+We show how Silhouette enables transfer learning across different types of CPUs and leads to a significant improvement in performance prediction accuracy.

-7 1 Introduction
+1 Introduction

-- Widespread Learned Embeddings.
+Widespread Learned Embeddings.
 Learned embeddings transform high-dimensional data sets into a low-dimensional space while preserving semantic and relational information.
 For instance, Word2Vec is a natural language embedding that converts words into vectors.
 The distance between vectors represents how close or far-off the corresponding words are in their meanings.
-The machine learning community has designed and used such embeddings for diverse data types, including network graphs, images, and chemical molecules [2]. - Embeddings Enable Transfer Learning.
+The machine learning community has designed and used such embeddings for diverse data types, including network graphs, images, and chemical molecules [Chen et al., 2018].

+Embeddings Enable Transfer Learning.
 Embeddings provide a concise way of capturing high-level relationships and patterns in data that generalize to other scenarios.
 In this way, embeddings enable transfer learning between different data sets and tasks.
-For instance, various approaches often use an embedding trained for image classification on the ImageNet data set to improve accuracy on related tasks for which large data sets might not exist (such as detecting agriculture pests) [4]. - Embeddings and CPU Performance.
+For instance, various approaches often use an embedding trained for image classification on the ImageNet data set to improve accuracy on related tasks for which large data sets might not exist (such as detecting agriculture pests) Huh et al. [2016].

+Embeddings and CPU Performance.
 Prior research has successfully designed embeddings for various machine learning tasks, including hardware-related tasks such as developing and verifying Application-Specific Integrated Circuits (ASICs); however, performance-conscious and transferable learned embeddings do not exist for general-purpose CPUs.
 This makes it hard to transfer knowledge between different data sets and learning tasks within the CPU-performance regime, such as performance prediction, CPU selection, and CPU ranking.
-This is crucially problematic because only a limited number of data sets contain large-scale CPU performance profiles, i.e., standardized data with performance across several generations of CPUs. - Silhouette.
+This is crucially problematic because only a limited number of data sets contain large-scale CPU performance profiles, i.e., standardized data with performance across several generations of CPUs.

+Silhouette.
 We present Silhouette, performance-conscious and transferable CPU embedding that converts a CPU specification into a low-dimensional and continuous vector space while capturing the CPU's performance profile.
 Silhouette is trained on a regression task i.e., to predict normalized performance on the SPEC CPU 2017 performance data set.
 We show how Silhouette enables transfer learning between data sets of different types and sizes.
-Crucially, we can use Silhouette to improve accuracy for data sets and tasks with less number of training samples. - Contributions.
+Crucially, we can use Silhouette to improve accuracy for data sets and tasks with less number of training samples.

+Contributions.
 We make the following contributions:

+• We design Silhouette, a novel performance-conscious embedding for CPUs that converts CPU specifications into a continuous vector space while capturing its performance properties.

+Machine Learning for Systems Workshop at 37th NeurIPS Conference, 2023, New Orleans, LA, USA.

-- We design Silhouette, a novel performance-conscious embedding for CPUs that converts CPU specifications into a continuous vector space while capturing its performance properties. - We show how we can integrate various sources of publicly-available data sets (Intel's Ark database and SPEC's CPU 2017 benchmark results) to create a rich training data set to train Silhouette.
-Further, we plan to make this integrated data set available to the research community. - We show how we can use Silhouette to do transfer learning to improve accuracy across different data sets.
-We show how Silhouette can provide up to 6× improvement in accuracy when used to predict SPEC 2017 performance numbers for CPU architectures having a smaller number of training samples.
-We also show how Silhouette trained on Intel processors can help with improving prediction accuracy on non-Intel processors.
+- We show how we can integrate various publicly-available data sets (Intel's Ark database and SPEC's CPU 2017 benchmark results) to create a rich training data set to train Silhouette.
+Further, we plan to make this integrated data set available to the research community. - We show how Silhouette improves CPU performance prediction accuracy through transfer learning across various scenarios: (i) Silhouette provides up to 6× improvement in accuracy when used to predict performance of CPU architectures having small number of training samples and (ii) Silhouette trained on Intel processors improve prediction accuracy on non-Intel processors.

-5 2 Related Work
+2 Related Work